grafana/grafana/docs/sources/manage-user-preferences/_index.md

 ## Edit your preferences

 You can choose the way you would like data to appear in Grafana, including the UI theme, home dashboard, timezone, and first day of the week.
-You can set these preferences for your own account, for a [team]({{< relref "../administration/manage-users-and-permissions/manage-teams/_index.md">}}), for an organization, or Grafana-wide using [configuration settings]({{< relref "../administration/configuration/_index.md">}}).
+You can set these preferences for your own account, for a team, for an organization, or Grafana-wide using configuration settings.
 Your user preferences take precedence over team, organization, and Grafana default preferences.
+For more information, see [Grafana Preferences]({{< relref "../administration/preferences/_index.md">}}).

 - **UI theme** determines whether Grafana appears in light mode or dark mode.
 This is set to dark mode by default.
 - **Home dashboard** refers to the first dashboard you see when you sign in to Grafana.
 By default, this is set to the Home dashboard.